-If you’ve landed on this post with intention, then you may be someone who has noticed that you have one hip that is raised higher than the other?
-Or alternatively, that you have one leg longer than the other?
+If you’ve landed on this post, then you may have noticed that one of your hips is higher than the other?

-So what’s the cause?
 Is it your longer leg that is causing you to have uneven hips, or did you just happen to be born with uneven hips?

 What is a Lateral Pelvic Tilt?

 As its name suggests, a lateral pelvic tilt (LPT) is a common postural misalignment characterized by the tilting of the pelvis to one side.

 Individuals with this condition will appear to have unbalanced hips, with one side sitting lower than the other.

 There are several known causes of a lateral pelvic tilt, including scoliosis and leg length discrepancy, but one of the most common culprits of this postural discrepancy is poor posture.

 In order to understand how improper posture contributes to a lateral pelvic tilt, it’s important to consider how the pelvis is structured.

 The pelvic bone sits at the top of the thigh bones (femurs) and is supported by a network of muscles that help stabilize the hips and allow for a full range of movement of the legs.